Tallapragada Subba Row

-Tallapragada Subba Row(తల్లాప్రగడ సుబ్బారావు) (July 6, 1856 – June 24, 1890) was a Theosophist from a Hindu background and originally worked as a Vakil (Pleader) within the Indian justice system.
+Tallapragada Subba Row (July 6, 1856 – June 24, 1890) was an Indian Theosophist from a Hindu background and originally worked as a Vakil (Pleader) within the Indian justice system.
 His primary instructors in this field were Messrs.
 Grant and Laing, who saw to his establishment as a Vakil, a profession which became highly profitable for the time that he held it.